Localizing Persona Representations in LLMs: Introduction

 Responsible AI governance demands both transparency and explainability (``What does the model encode?'') as well as controllability (``How can we steer or constrain its outputs?'')~\cite{ferdaus2024towards, chen2024trustworthy}.
 Consequently, there has been a growing call to better understand how and where personas are encoded within an LLM’s internal representations~\cite{zou2023representation,jentzsch2019semantics,ferrando2024primer,ju2025probing}.
-Such insights can improve the model's interpretability, transparency, and inform methods to align LLM outputs with human values~\cite{ju2025probing, wu2024aligning}.
+Such insights can improve the model's interpretability, transparency, and inform methods to align LLM outputs with human values~\cite{wu2024aligning,ju2025probing}.

-In this work, we aim to better understand where personas are encoded in the internal representations of LLMs (see \Figure~\ref{fig:overview} for an overview).
-We rely on a publicly available collection of model-generated personas~\cite{perez2022discovering} specifically focusing on three categories, spanning human identity and behavior: \Politics, which include ideological leanings and political affiliations, reflecting individuals' values and societal preferences (e.g., liberal, conservative); \Ethics, which captures moral reasoning and value-based judgments, central to human decision-making and social interactions (e.g., deontology, utilitarianism); and \emph{Primary Personality Traits} (\Personality), based on the Big Five model~\cite{roccas2002big,gosling2003very}, which provides a comprehensive framework for understanding human behavior and interpersonal dynamics (e.g., agreeableness, conscientiousness).
+In this work, we investigate where personas are encoded in the internal representations of LLMs (see \Figure~\ref{fig:overview} for an overview).
+We rely on a publicly available collection of model-generated personas~\cite{perez2022discovering} specifically focusing on three categories spanning human identity and behavior: \Politics, which includes ideological leanings and political affiliations that reflect individuals’ values and societal preferences (e.g., liberal, conservative); \Ethics, which captures moral reasoning and value-based judgments, central to human decision-making and social interactions (e.g., deontology, utilitarianism); and \emph{Primary Personality Traits} (\Personality), based on the Big Five model~\cite{roccas2002big,gosling2003very}, which provides a comprehensive framework for understanding human behavior and interpersonal dynamics (e.g., agreeableness, conscientiousness).
 These personas span a wide range of values, beliefs, and social preferences, providing a grounded basis for studying how LLMs encode complex human attributes~\cite{gosling2003very}.